4RF/serial-traffic-generator/README.md

 Throughput/Latency/Poll Packet Size - Specifies the size of each test packet

-Response Packet Size - Ingored for this test mode
+Response Packet Size - Ignored for this test mode

 Packet Count - The number of test packets to send

-Interpacket Gap - Ingored for this test mode
+Interpacket Gap - Ignored for this test mode

+Timeout - The maximum length of time to wait for packet

-# Poll Response
+# Round Trip
 In this mode, a packet is sent from the Sender Port.
 Once it has been fully received by the Receiver Port, another packet is sent by the Receiver Port.

-The latency measurement is the time between when a packet is written to the serial buffers of the Sender Port, and when the entire response message has been received back on the Sender Port.
+The latency measurement is taken from the time between when a packet is written to the operating serial buffers of the Sender Port, and when the entire response message has been received back on the Sender Port.

 If RTS/CTS Flow Control is selected, then the time measurement starts when the RTS signal is asserted.
 This means the time delay before the CTS signal is asserted by the device is also counted.